GGyul-E/qilingframework.github.io/index.md

 <h1>Threat, Research and Workaround</h1>
 The insecurity of smart Internet-connected or so-called “IoT” devices has become more concerning than ever.
-The existence of malware exploiting vulnerable, often poorly secured and configured Internetfacing devices has been known for many years.
+The existence of malware exploiting vulnerable, often poorly secured and configured Internet-facing devices has been known for many years.
 Hardware vendors and the entire security industry are struggling to fight the adversaries while trying to build better and safer products.
 Unfortunately, IoT threats and malware analysis remain the two biggest challenges in the security industry.

 Modern IoT threats and malware are moving towards various platforms and CPU architecture.
-Reverse engineers are struggling to cope with the trend and understand different operating systems and CPU architecture.
+Reverse engineers are struggling to cope and understand different operating systems and CPU architecture.
 Besides, lack of updated tools makes the situation worse.
-Current available tools are no where near to catch up with the speed of fast-growing security threat.
+Current available tools are nowhere near to catch up with the speed of fast-growing security threat.

 Common techniques used to perform analysis such as full system emulation, user-mode emulation, binary instrumentation, disassembler and sandboxing are just barely sufficient.
-These tools are either only serving single type operating system or only working on one CPU architecture.
-Also, these tools need to be used separately, streamlining information or cross referencing data is almost imposible.
+These tools are either serving single type operating system or works on one CPU architecture.
+Also, these tools need to be used separately, streamlining information or cross referencing data is almost impossible.
 These are the reasons why reverse engineering is never an easy task.

 * [1] Research from SonicWall has revealed that a record high of 10.52bn malware attacks occurred in 2018 indicating an escalation in the volume of cyberattacks as well as new targeted threat tactics used by cybercriminals